rhondene/Codon-Usage-in-Python/README.md

 1. Download the `Compute_RSCU_gene.pyz` binary from the Compute_RSCU_gene github repo into your project folder containing the input FASTA file.
 2. Open a terminal window (bash, gitbash, powershell, etc) in the same working folder.</li>
-3. Type the following in the terminal, be sure to replace the input and output arguments with your own :</li>
+3. Type the following in the terminal, be sure to replace the names of the input and output arguments with your own :</li>

 ```console
 	python Compute_RSCU_gene.pyz -CDS example_cds.fasta -out rscu_results